mariarrrl/FDP/variables/README.md

 ## travel_time

 Contains data on geographic accessibility.
+Represents estimated travel time to the nearest city (in minutes) for the year 2015.

 File:
 - Accessibility2015.tif
-Description: Represents estimated travel time to the nearest city (in minutes) for the year 2015.

 ## Note